helgoboss/helgobox/doc/user-guide.md

 #### Controller mappings

-By default, ReaLearn shows the list of primary mappings.
+By default, ReaLearn shows the list of main mappings.
 If you select *Controller mappings* in the *Show* dropdown, you will see the list of controller mappings instead.
 Each controller mapping represents a control element on your hardware controller, e.g. a button or fader.
 This view lets you describe your controller by - well - by adding mappings.
 Almost everything in ReaLearn is a mapping :)